 As in the previous studies [4,5], most of the leucine-dose work that maximizes MPS is based on the addition of the amino acid in the form of a supplements rather than typical meals, which may affect practical guidelines.
 In addition, Murphy et al. showed that the addition of 5 g leucine to the three main meals in people using the low diet (0.8 g / kg) and high (1.2 g / kg body mass) protein content contributed to MPS growth.
 Interestingly, the differences in MPS between low and high protein supply groups were unnoticeable.
 Based on the above information, it can be concluded that supplementation of 5 g leucine 15-30 minutes before a conventional meal can maximize MPS and thus, hypothetically increase the content of muscle mass.
 Consumption of protein in the context of MPS has two functions, the first is the initiation of the process due to exceeding the leucine threshold, and the second is the supply of substrates in the form of essential amino acids to build muscle mass.

-In summary, the leucine threshold is the leucine concentration achieved in the post-meal tissue, which maximally stimulates the muscle protein synthesis process.
+The leucine threshold is the leucine concentration achieved in the post-meal tissue, which maximally stimulates the muscle protein synthesis process.
 In order to exceed the leucine threshold, it is recommended to consume 0.7-3 g of leucine in each meal.
 There are scientific premises that supplementation with leucine 15-30 minutes before a meal helps to intensify MPS, which hypothetically could translate into the increased content of muscle tissue.